Togohogo1-Archive/joshgone-music/README.md

 - `self.var` <- double check for consiststency
 - Make volume a permanent setting?
 - Inconsistency in error quotes (`ExtensionNotFound` vs `CommandNotFound` single & double quotes)

+## Random cases that might cause the bot to break or unexpected behaviour
+- when ;ff 15 for a long song, then do ;s or other commands
+- when ;jump x:xx for a long song, then do other commands
+- when ;batch_add a bunch of songs, do a ;ff when a current one is playing
+- when ;batch_add a bunch of songs, do a ;jump x:xx when a current one is playing
+- when ;jump x:xx causes a large delay, change the ffmpeg settings